-After the Millennium he worked extensively in the UK public service and third sectors, across local government, environment, justice, education and health.
-He was also appointed Chief Executive at the Chief Fire Officers Association and Presidential Advisor to the ministerial steering board, pivotal roles under the Bain reform of the UK Fire & Rescue Service; also Chief Executive at the national mutual & hospital group Benenden Healthcare.
+After the Millennium, in his mid-forties, he changed direction and worked extensively in the UK public service and third sectors, across local government, environment, justice, education and health.
+He was also appointed Chief Executive at the Chief Fire Officers Association and advisor to the President of the ministerial steering board, pivotal roles under the Bain reform of the UK Fire & Rescue Service; also Chief Executive at the national mutual & hospital group Benenden Healthcare.
 He was there a director delegate member of the Association Internationale de la Mutualité, an international umbrella organisation of not-for-profit healthcare federations procuring or providing medical coverage to around 240 million people across Europe, Latin America, Africa and the Middle East; also Chief Executive at the National Open College Network, a leading UK and international qualifications ‘Awarding Organisation’ overseeing essential vocational learning, apprenticeship development and core functional skills.

 He advised on modernising the Environment Agency under UK Treasury, Office of Government Commence programme to leverage international treaty objectives for air, water and ground quality through the introduction of enabling technology.
 He was formerly Chair at the Atlantic Margin Joint Industry Group covering sensitive marine waters from the Barents Sea through to the Atlantic west of Greenland through its subsidiary the Atlantic Frontier Environmental Network that focussed on monitoring the seabed, cetaceans, seabirds, and coastal protection for responsible access.

-He has led successful small business start-ups in publishing, medicine and tourism.
-Colin has been a guest lecturer in Engineering at the University of Aberdeen and led an inaugural post graduate external mentorship programme at the Kuala Lumpur Business School, University of Nottingham Malaysia Campus.
+Colin has been a guest lecturer in geoscience engineering at the University of Aberdeen and led an inaugural post graduate external mentorship programme at the Kuala Lumpur Business School, University of Nottingham Malaysia Campus.

 Colin holds other board positions as a trustee at the Shakespeare Birthplace Trust first incorporated by an Act of Parliament in 1891 to promote in every part of the world the appreciation and study of the plays and to preserve Shakespearian properties and a museum standard collection of writings and other associated national treasures.
 He is also a trustee at the Wallacea Trust that works on international community conservation and biodiversity, focussed around worldwide scientific data collection and expedition sites of Operation Wallacea.